pyoko-dev/ComfyUI-EasyIllustrious/README.md

 > [!Tip]
 > Easiest install: Use ComfyUI Manager.
 Open Manager, search for "EasyIllustrious", click Install, then restart ComfyUI.

+> [!Warning]
+> Beta notice: This suite is under active development.
+Some nodes may require tuning and some may not work correctly across all setups.
+Interfaces and defaults may change between releases.

 ![Node Interface](nodes.jpg)